 1.2.3.
 Complementarity and synergies with other funding programmes and instruments

-The complementarity of Interreg Europe with other forms of support focuses on the added value of this cooperation programme against other sources of financing.
+The complementarity of Interreg Europe with other forms of support is found in the added value of this cooperation programme against other sources of financing.
 In some cases, the complementarity may lead to coordination and synergy actions.
 In other cases, only the added value of Interreg Europe is indicated in the sections below.
 Therefore, complementarity has a larger scope than coordination.
 The complementarity and connections that can be established by Interreg Europe refer to the following sources of financing:

-The complementarities to the Investment for Jobs and Growth (IJ&G) goal programmes
+The complementarities with the Investment for Jobs and Growth (IJ&G) goal programmes

 IJ&G programmes are related to ERDF, ESF+, Cohesion Fund and Just Transition Fund.
-The complementarities with these programmes are already indicated in Article 3 of the ETC Regulation and lead to a direct link between Interreg Europe and the IJ&G programmes, both at project and at platform levels.
+The complementarities with these programmes are already indicated in Article 3 of the ETC Regulation (EU) 2021/1059 on European territorial cooperation (Interreg) and lead to a direct link between Interreg Europe and the IJ&G programmes, both at project and at platform levels.

 As regards projects, coordination will be ensured via the link to IJ&G. This link will be established in all projects, as at least one IJ&G programme will need to be addressed by each project.
 As regards the platform, the MA of the IJ&G programmes are one of the main target groups.

-Furthermore, in case an IJ&G programme foresees interregional cooperation actions (Article 17.3.d.v of the Common Provisions Regulation), the complementarity happens automatically.
+Furthermore, in the event that an IJ&G programme envisages interregional cooperation actions (Article 22.3.d.vi of the Common Provisions Regulation, Regulation (EU) 2021/1060), the complementarity happens automatically.
 The regions that opted so far for this type of cooperation have specific thematic or geographic aims that could not be covered by any of the existing Interreg programmes.
 As was the case in the past, these regions will need to define and design of their own cooperation rules.
 This is where INTERACT can help by bringing inspiration from existing Interreg programmes.
 Beyond the definition of the rules, Interreg Europe can also help in implementing this form of cooperation when regions are looking for relevant partners or for relevant thematic experiences.

-The complementarity to the Interregional Innovation Investment Instrument
+The complementarity with the Interregional Innovation Investment Instrument

-The Interregional Innovation Investment Instrument is included in the ERDF Regulation and consists of two strands.
+The Interregional Innovation Investment Instrument is included in the ERDF Regulation (EU) 2021/1058 and consists of two strands.
 The first strand focuses on investments in interregional projects, whereas the second strand supports the development of value chains in less developed regions.
 A small budget allocation is dedicated to capacity building, not addressed to public administrations.
 The new Instrument and Interreg Europe do not overlap, as their objectives and scopes differ.

 Still synergies between Interregional Innovation Investment Instrument and Interreg Europe are possible.
 The results achieved within the new instrument may be an interesting source of learning for the Interreg Europe projects and Policy Learning Platform.
 Reciprocally, Interreg Europe projects focusing on innovation may set the basis for future Interregional Innovation Investments depending on the lessons learnt from the cooperation and the possible identification of areas for joint investments.